lfex/loise/README.md

 <a href="https://raw.githubusercontent.com/lfex/loise/master/priv/images/simplex-ascii-2.png"><img src="priv/images/simplex-ascii-2-small.png" /></a>

 By default, loise uses a "permutation table" to generate patterns.
-You can view this table in the source ``loise-const`` module.
-If you would like to generate random results, you will need to enable the ``random`` option:
+You can view this table in `include/options.lfe`.
+If you would like to generate random results, you will need to enable the `random` option:

 ```cl
 > (set opts (++ `(#(random true)) opts))